• Home

 Balancing Military And Civilian Commitments

-Pro: You are only required to serve one weekend a month during peacetime, plus two weeks of training per year.
-This was mentioned above in the service commitment section.
-The pro here is that federal law requires your employer to work with you to meet your Reserve commitment and the Reserve duty in peacetime is a reasonable commitment to make.
+Pro: You are only required to serve one weekend a month and two weeks per year during peacetime.
+The pro is that federal law requires your employer to work with you to meet your Reserve commitment and the Reserve duty in peacetime is a reasonable commitment to make.

 As a reservist, any time you are called to active duty for 30 days or longer you qualify for protections under the Servicemembers’ Civil Relief Act (SCRA).
 These protections begin on the date active duty orders are received and in certain cases the servicemember’s dependents may be eligible.